 Do I Have to Move Out Because My Spouse Told Me To?

-- No, you do not have to leave the home if your name is on the lease or mortgage.
+- You do not have to leave home if your name is on the lease or mortgage.

-- You do not have to move out just because your spouse tells you that he/she wants you to leave.
+- You do not have to move out just because your spouse tells you that they want you to leave.

 - Both parties have a right to stay in the home.
-No one can force you to leave your residence without a court order unless there is domestic violence.
+No one can force you to leave your residence without a court order unless domestic violence.

-- In order to get such a court order in a divorce, a temporary orders hearing must be held.
+- A temporary orders hearing must be held to get such a court order in a divorce.
 During a temporary order hearing, the judge will determine who is awarded the exclusive use of the home.
-This means that if you and your spouse cannot agree as to who will live where while the divorce is pending, the judge will make a temporary decision for you.
+This means that if you and your spouse cannot agree as to who will live where the divorce is pending, the judge will make a quick decision for you.

-- In some cases, when there are spare bedrooms, the spouses may agree to live together until the divorce is finalized in order to save money and ease the transition for the children.
+- In some cases, when there are spare bedrooms, the spouses may agree to live together until the divorce is finalized to save money and ease the transition for the children.
 For other families, continuing to live together causes too much stress.
-The decision to move out is one that should be considered carefully and discussed with a caring family law attorney who can help you make the best decision for you and your family.
+The decision to move out should be considered carefully and discussed with a caring family law attorney who can help you make the best decision for you and your family.

 Alternative Scenarios Where the Answer Is Not as Clear

-- If the marital home is owned by a spouse’s parents and there is no lease agreement.
+- If a spouse's parents own the marital home, there is no lease agreement.
 However, they would need to go through an eviction process first.

-- If you are common law married and the spouse owned the property prior to the marriage.
-I had a case where this was the situation and the husband was able to file for an eviction while the divorce was going on and get his spouse removed from the home.
-Again, the husband had to go through a hearing prior to removing his spouse.
+- If you are common-law married and the spouse owned the property before the marriage.
+I had a case where this was the situation, and the husband was able to file for eviction while the divorce was going on and get his spouse removed from the home.
+Again, the husband had to go through a hearing before removing his spouse.

 Keep Your Children in Mind During the Divorce

-As touched on in our introductory paragraph, whether there are children involved is perhaps the most important consideration.
+As discussed in our introductory paragraph, whether children are involved is perhaps the most crucial consideration.
 If your position is that your children need to continue to live in the home – and with you as a result – then it may be in your best interest to request that you be given exclusive use of the home.

-In the timeline of a case, a temporary orders hearing is the first opportunity for both parties to appear before the judge that can potentially decide their fate, post-divorce.
-As it pertains to asking your spouse to move out of the home prior to this hearing, if your spouse actually does move out- and your kids remain with you, that is a huge hurdle for your spouse to overcome in the hearing.
+In the timeline of a case, a temporary orders hearing is the first opportunity for both parties to appear before the judge that can potentially decide their fate post-divorce.
+As it pertains to asking your spouse to move out of the home before this hearing, if your spouse does move out and your kids remain with you, that is a considerable hurdle for your spouse to overcome in the hearing.

-Simply put, since your spouse has moved out, it looks like they are willingly leaving the children behind and that is something that a judge will most likely not look highly upon.
-This alone can cause a judge to name you the "primary" joint managing conservator which allows you to choose the residence of the children in addition to having the aforementioned exclusive use of the home.
+Put, since your spouse has moved out, it looks like they are willingly leaving the children behind, which is something that a judge will most likely not look highly upon.
+This alone can cause a judge to name you the "primary" joint managing conservator, which allows you to choose the residence of the children in addition to having the aforementioned exclusive use of the home.

 Finalizing the Divorce

-Other factors are important to consider as well when weighing whether to ask your spouse to move out of the home.
+Other factors are important to consider when weighing whether to ask your spouse to move out of the home.
 There are emotional ties that each person living in a house will have that go beyond the structure itself.
-Memories and nostalgia, even if recent times have been bad, will cause most people to fight hard to remain in the house even if you kindly ask them to leave.
+Even if recent times have been wrong, memories and nostalgia will cause most people to fight hard to remain in the house even if you kindly ask them to leave.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"